SciML/MultiScaleArrays.jl/README.md

 end
 ```

-or the multiple level iter:
+or the multiple level iter, which is the one generally used in
+DifferentialEquations.jl functions:

 ```julia
 for (cell, dcell) in LevelIter(3,embryo, dembryo)